RadotJar/faraway-fastness/_notes/japanese-quick-language-guide.md

 Katakana will help you endlessly in figuring out Japanese food menus and signs, even if you need to stop for a moment and read slowly.

 ## Other words and phrases
+You will hear people say "dou zo" a lot to you.
+This isn't something you will probably ever say yourself but it means "welcome", "next please", "enjoy", "go ahead" etc. Basically a call to action or polite invitation.
+Examples of its use include being called up to a ticket counter and when your food is served in a restaurant.